NobodySS07/Driver_Drowsiness_Detection/README.md

 ## Dataset

 The VGG16-based image classification model was trained on a multiracial dataset sourced from Kaggle.
-The dataset contains around 9000 images, each labeled as drowsy or non-drowsy.
+The dataset contains around 9000 images, each labeled as Active and Fatigue Subjects.

 [Link to Dataset](https://www.kaggle.com/datasets/rakibuleceruet/drowsiness-prediction-dataset)